AlmogJakov/NetworkingProject/README.md

 <h3> The following actions can be performed: </h3>

 ⚪  **setid,id** - setting the id of the current node.
-⚪  **connect,ip:port** - connecting the current node to the node that meets the inputed IP and port.
+⚪  **connect,ip:port** - connecting the current node to the node that meets the inputed IP and Port.
-⚪  **send,dest-id,data-length,data** - sending data of the given length to the given destination node.
+⚪  **send,dest-node-id,data-length,data** - sending data of the given length to the given destination node.
-⚪  **route,node-id** - printing the path to the given node (if exists).
+⚪  **route,node-id** - printing the route to the given node if the node exists (if there is no route discover it before).
 ⚪  **peers** - printing the list of the connected (directly) nodes.

 -----